 Do you accept all genres?

 No. We accept most fiction genres and all major non-fiction genres.
-We DON’T accept: Poetry, short stories or highly technical non-fiction.
+We DON’T accept: Poetry, short stories, cook books or highly technical non-fiction.

 Do you accept all writers?